suneelpatel/Deep-Learning-with-TensorFlow/README.md

 * **Watermark Removal:** It is also used for removing watermarks from images or to remove any object while filming a video or a movie.

 # 16. KERAS

+**Keras** is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
+It was developed with a focus on enabling fast experimentation.

+##### Use Keras if you need a deep learning library that:
+* Allows for easy and fast prototyping (through user friendliness, modularity, and extensibility).
+* Supports both convolutional networks and recurrent networks, as well as combinations of the two.
+* Runs seamlessly on CPU and GPU.

+#### Why use Keras?
+There are countless deep learning frameworks available today.
+Why use Keras rather than any other?
+Here are some of the areas in which Keras compares favorably to existing alternatives.

+#### Keras prioritizes developer experience
+* Keras is an API designed for human beings, not machines.
+Keras follows best practices for reducing cognitive load: it offers consistent & simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear and actionable feedback upon user error.
+* This makes Keras easy to learn and easy to use.
+As a Keras user, you are more productive, allowing you to try more ideas than your competition, faster -- which in turn helps you win machine learning competitions.
+* This ease of use does not come at the cost of reduced flexibility: because Keras integrates with lower-level deep learning languages (in particular TensorFlow), it enables you to implement anything you could have built in the base language.
+In particular, as tf.keras, the Keras API integrates seamlessly with your TensorFlow workflows.

+### Guiding principles
+User friendliness.
+Keras is an API designed for human beings, not machines.
+It puts user experience front and center.
+Keras follows best practices for reducing cognitive load: it offers consistent & simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear and actionable feedback upon user error.

+* **Modularity**: A model is understood as a sequence or a graph of standalone, fully configurable modules that can be plugged together with as few restrictions as possible.
+In particular, neural layers, cost functions, optimizers, initialization schemes, activation functions and regularization schemes are all standalone modules that you can combine to create new models.

+* **Easy extensibility**: New modules are simple to add (as new classes and functions), and existing modules provide ample examples.
+To be able to easily create new modules allows for total expressiveness, making Keras suitable for advanced research.

+* **Work with Python**: No separate models configuration files in a declarative format.
+Models are described in Python code, which is compact, easier to debug, and allows for ease of extensibility.

+#### Composing Models in Keras:
+The focus of the keras is the idea of a model.

+There are two ways of composing models in Keras.
+They are as follow:
+* **Sequential Composition**
+* **Functional Composition**

+##### Sequential Composition:
+* A sequential model is a linear stack of layers.
+* Stacking Convolutional Layers one above the other, can be an example of sequential model.

+##### Functional Composition:
+* Functional composition models are created via the functional API.
+* Functional composition makes it possible to create complex models, such as acyclic graphs, or multi-output model.

 # 17. TFLearn